 Stephanie Gonzaga is a writer, avid collector, bibliophile, and mom to three kids and two dogs.
 She graduated with a BA in Literature at De La Salle University - Manila.
 You can find her contributing to her favorite online communities, #bookstagramming, and listening to interesting conversations on Twitter @heysstef.

-Johna Baylon is a writer, editor and photographer.
+Johna Baylon is a writer and photographer.
 She is also an advocate of mental health, and the author of Out On Seventh Street (2014), a self-published collection of non-fiction short stories.
-After seven years in Manila, she has returned to Hong Kong, where she grew up and is now based.
-She is currently working on her next collection.
+After briefly living in Manila and returning to Hong Kong where she grew up, she now lives in Vancouver, and is currently working on her next collection.